customa/customa-discord/README.md

     - anf - Who fixed the naughtiest bug ever and helped me fix the following ones myself
     - Mafu - For helping me figure out the right license
 - Powercord and its community
+    - MrLars - For helping me with the injector tool used to create Customa, and pointing out a lot of bugs
+    - Bowser65 - For helping me with getting the wrapperGuilds Module to work again
+    - Justin - For providing a splendid snippet for the channel search bar
 - BetterDiscord
-- Beard's Material Theme and obviously Beard Design himself [Github](https://github.com/BeardDesign1), [Website](http://www.beard-design.com/) - same goes for Nox
+- Beard's Material Theme and obviously Beard Design himself [Github](https://github.com/BeardDesign1), [Website](http://www.beard-design.com/) - same goes for [Nox](https://github.com/rauenzi/Nox)
 - Twitch Icon: Icon made by [Pixel Perfect](https://icon54.com) from [flaticon](https://flaticon.com)

 ## 5. Support/Community Discord